run-llama/llama_index/llama-index-integrations/embeddings/llama-index-embeddings-ipex-llm/examples/README.md

 ### Basic Usage Example

-The example [basic.py](./basic.py) shows how to run `IpexLLMEmbedding` on Intel CPU or GPU and conduct embedding task such as text and query embedding.
+The example [basic.py](./basic.py) shows how to run `IpexLLMEmbedding` on Intel CPU or GPU and conduct embedding tasks such as text and query embedding.
 Run the example as following:

 ```bash
 python basic.py -m <path_to_model> -d <cpu_or_xpu> -t <text_to_embed> -q <query_to_embed>